dajcs/webserv/.test/ubuntu_tester_setup.md

 - /post_body must answer anything to POST request with a maxBody of 100
 - /directory/ must answer to GET request and the root of it would be the repository YoupiBanane and if no file are requested, it should search for youpi.bad_extension files

-press enter to continue

-Before starting please verify that the server is launched press enter to continue
+Before starting please verify that the server is launched

 Test GET http://localhost:8080/